 When Physical Presence Is Required vs. Remote Work

-Modern practice often blends in-person and remote modalities.
-Certain rites—especially those involving physical offerings, herbal baths, or direct mediumship—are most effective when performed in person.
-However, many experienced practitioners offer remote consultations via video for divination, counseling, and ritual instruction that clients can perform locally under guidance.
+Modern practice blends in-person and remote modalities.
+Rites that require physical offerings, herbal applications, or direct possession are most effective in person.
+However, experienced practitioners often provide remote divination, counseling, ritual coaching, and consecrated items that can be shipped—while instructing clients on safe local enactment.

 Vignette: The Career Block